 In the case of Compulsory Liquidation, a creditor has usually been chasing the company for payment of a significant amount, and on finding themselves unable to collect what is owed, they petition through the courts for the company’s liquidation.

-Here are a few more advantages of Creditors’ Voluntary Liquidation for companies in insolvency.
+Here are a few more advantages of Creditors’ Voluntary Liquidation (CVL) for insolvent companies.

 Being unable to repay existing debts with no way of turning the company around is a stressful situation for any director.
-You cannot continue to trade if you are insolvent, and Creditors’ Voluntary Liquidation offers an escape route from this ‘no-win’ situation.
+You cannot continue to trade if you are insolvent, and a CVL offers a way of dealing with these outstanding obligations in a way which aims to maximise returns for creditors.

-Any legal action against the company is stopped on liquidation, leaving you free to explore other business options without being pursued by creditors.
+Any legal action against the company is stopped when the company is in liquidation.
 Again, as long as you have no personal liability for a company debt, creditors will be unable to take action against you.

-Company directors will need to fund the costs of arranging a Statement of Affairs and holding a creditors’ meeting, but apart from those upfront costs there may be little to fund, as professional fees are paid from the sale of company assets.
+Company directors will need to fund the costs of arranging a Statement of Affairs and holding a creditors’ meeting, but apart from those upfront costs there may be little to fund, as professional fees are paid from the sale of company assets as long as these are sufficient.

 You will need to hire a professional firm of insolvency practitioners to instigate both the Statement of Affairs and the creditors’ meeting.
 We at Begbies Traynor are available for appointment as Insolvency Practitioners throughout the UK.